Community Harvest Program - Community Harvest Volunteer

 • Pick fruit.

-• Deliver fruit to designated locations as required.
+• Deliver fruit to designated locations as needed.

-• Return supplies to designated location as required.
+• Return supplies to designated locations as required.

-• Savor fresh fruit with friends and family when you return home.
+• Savor fresh produce with friends and family when you return home.

 Time Commitment:

-• Minimum of 2 picks/month with each pick taking approximately 2 hours each.
+• Minimum of 2 picks/month, each taking approximately 2-3 hours each.

-• Fruit picking season runs from June to November; weather-dependent.
+• The picking season runs from June to November; weather-dependent.

 Additional Information: Bring a reusable water bottle, snack, hat, and sunscreen.
 Wear closed toe shoes for safety.
 We harvest even during the rain so please be weather-wary and dress appropriately.